 Generating Big Data & Big Solutions

-Railroads are harnessing the power of Big Data to solve big challenges in unimaginable ways.
+Railroads harness the power of Big Data to solve big challenges in unimaginable ways.
 Aided by smart sensors deployed across the network and advancements in track inspection technologies, railroads have amassed databases with hundreds of trillions of bytes of information about the condition of track and equipment.
-This virtual goldmine of data coupled with improved data analytics software has allowed railroads to uncover critical data trends and apply those learnings to enhance safety and operations.
+This virtual goldmine of data coupled with improved data analytics software allows railroads to uncover critical data trends and apply those learnings to enhance safety and operations.

-Once data trends have been identified, researchers at the Transportation Technology Center, Inc. (TTCI) extensively study the data and develop recommendations for how to apply it to improve operations.
+Once data trends have been identified, researchers at MxV Rail extensively study the data and develop recommendations for how to apply it to improve operations.
 One aspect of data analysis is the ability to analyze multiple factors at once and develop “composite rules” — industry-wide standards that are developed by identifying a factor or combination of factors that can indicate if a piece of equipment is near risk of failure.
-Recently, industry members issued a composite rule that sets the industrywide standards for wheel safety and integrity.
-TTCI’s InteRRIS® database provides the foundation for future composite rules.
+Recently, industry members issued a composite rule that sets the industry-wide standards for wheel safety and integrity.
+MxV Rail’s InteRRIS® database provides the foundation for future composite rules.

 Moving Toward Automation

 Automation holds great promise for the future of railroad safety and efficiency.
-Today, automation of inspection technology and PTC has started to deliver on its great promise to reduce the impact of human error and go beyond human limitations to make railroad operations safer and more efficient.
-Recently, an advanced algorithm analyzed the track alignment — known as track geometry — of more than 1,500 curves in track in just a few hours, whereas it would have taken a team of four people 10 months to manually complete the same task.
+Today, automation of inspection technology and Positive Train Control (PTC) — which is in operation on 100% of required PTC route miles — has started to deliver on its great promise to reduce the impact of human error and go beyond human limitations to make railroad operations safer and more efficient.
+For example, an advanced algorithm analyzed the track alignment — known as track geometry — of more than 1,500 curves in track in just a few hours, whereas it would have taken a team of four people 10 months to manually complete the same task.